INF HardwareId Directive

 If the distribution medium has an AutoRun-enabled device installation application, the wizard parses the Autorun.inf file to look for a HardwareId directive entry that matches the device that is being installed.
 If the wizard finds a HardwareId directive that matches the device, the wizard invokes the AutoRun-enabled application, which installs the driver and device-specific applications instead of the wizard.
-For more information about this process, see Installing a Driver through an AutoRun-Enabled Application on a Distribution Medium.

 The Found New Hardware Wizard does not determine whether the application installed a driver for the device.
 In this case, the application must install a driver for the device.
 If the Autorun.inf file does not include a HardwareId directive that identifies the device that is being installed, the wizard does not start the application and continues with device installation.